cdragan/sprinklers/README.md

 * GPIOs 5, 4, 0 and 2 are readily available after `gpio_init()`.
 The remaining
   GPIOs must be switched to in the MUX to connect them to the output pins, otherwise they are routed to other functions.
+* The ADC0 pin can be used for measuring external voltage, e.g. from sensors.
+  It can be used in conjunction with 3v3 and GND output pins as a reference voltage.
+  The ADC0 pin requires input voltage in the range of 0 to 1V, so a voltage divider is required.

 Physical Interface Design